Renton F.C.: History

 Dunbartonshire was a hotbed of the game in the early years of organised football in Scotland, with the county's three leading clubs of the era, Dumbarton, Renton and Vale of Leven all forming in 1872, emerging out of shinty clubs in local factories who were turned to the association game by the influence of Queen's Park F.C.
-Renton's side was formed by employees of William Striling & Sons, the dye factory of Alexander Wylie, who provided the club with finance and support.
+Renton's side was formed by employees of William Stirling & Sons, the dye factory of Alexander Wylie, who provided the club with finance and support.

-Although not one of the founder members of the Scottish Football Association in 1873, Renton joined the body in time to enter the inaugural (1873–74) Scottish Cup tournament, and on 18 October 1873 were one of the clubs involved in the first day of competition for the new trophy.
+Although not one of the founder members of the Scottish Football Association in 1873, Renton joined the body in time to enter the inaugural (1873–74) Scottish Cup tournament, and on 18 October 1873 was one of the clubs involved in the first day of competition for the new trophy.
 Renton faced Kilmarnock on neutral territory at Crosshill, Glasgow, winning 2–0.
 Although full details of the matches played are difficult to ascertain, it is generally believed that this was the first of the three games played that day to kick off, and therefore the first official competitive football match to take place in Scotland.
-Renton went on to reach the semi final, losing to eventual winners Queen's Park.
+Renton went on to reach the semi-final, losing to eventual winners Queen's Park.
 The following season they went one step further, reaching the final, but again lost to Queen's Park, by 3–0.